Fullmeals.

 Step 9: Prepare Sweetened Yogurt

 In a bowl, take 1.5 cups of yogurt.
-Add 1/4 teaspoon salt and 2 tablespoons of sugar.
-Whisk until the sugar is completely dissolved and the yogurt is smooth and creamy.
+Add 1/4 teaspoon salt and 2 tablespoons of sugar. until the sugar is completely dissolved and the yogurt is smooth and creamy.
 Chill the sweetened yogurt in the refrigerator until ready to serve.

 Step 10: Prepare Green Chutney